 When you are done making changes to the configuration for Wi-Fi and Messages, upload your changes to your Wi-Fi-equipped instrument.
-Click the "Save" icon send the new settings to the instrument.
+Click this icon to send the new settings to the instrument:

-19 Configuring BLE

-(BLE-Equipped Instruments Only)
+19 Configuring BLE (BLE-Equipped Instruments Only)

 If your MultiRAE is equipped with a BLE module, you can turn it on or off through the Wireless Radio ON/OFF menu in Programming mode.
-You can also use Safety Suite Device Configurator (SSDC).
+You can also use ProRAE Studio II.